Arantor/aranoid/README.md

 ## Code

 The code is mine.
 It's not good code, it's really not, it does all the things it's not supposed to do, massively tight and explicit coupling between things, minimal use of signals etc. but I'm more interested in the ways I can put the puzzle pieces together and wire them up more than I am about best practice.
-Especially because in my experience best practice usually lands you in a whole that you have to play dirty to get out of and knowing what my options are is usually a good place to be.
+Especially because in my experience best practice usually lands you in a hole that you have to play dirty to get out of and knowing what my options are is usually a good place to be.

 But if it matters, the code is MIT (2 clause) licensed, the other assets are under their own licences.